“Victim-blaming is not always overt … It’s sometimes expressed in indirect or subtle ways or in the guise of concern.”

 In the Philippines, cases of online child sex abuse have even tripled during the COVID-19 pandemic.
 “These are criminal acts for which the quarantine provides the perfect cover,” adds Alvarez, also noting the marked increase in reports of sexual harassment and domestic violence with the PNP Women’s Health Desk.
 “Meanwhile, outside the home, violence against women and children take the form of sexual harassment and rape.”

-In the midst of these offenses, the victims––and not their perpetrators––are still largely held accountable for the crime committed against them.
+In the midst of offenses like this, the victims––and not their perpetrators––are still largely held accountable for the crime committed against them.

 For Women @ Thomson Reuters Manila, a resource group by and for female professionals that seeks to champion women in the working world and beyond, this is the tip of the iceberg.
-In their July panel discussion, they are joined by UP Department of Psychology Assistant Professor Beatriz Torre, who pulls at the common thread that weaves through rape culture, victim-blaming, as well as the larger issues of domestic violence, sexual assault and sexual harassment in the Philippines.
+In a July 2020 panel discussion, they are joined by UP Department of Psychology Assistant Professor Beatriz Torre, who pulls at the common thread that weaves through rape culture, victim-blaming, as well as the larger issues of domestic violence, sexual assault, and sexual harassment in the Philippines.

 “Rape victim-blaming occurs when victim-survivors of rape or assault are unfairly blamed for their role in the rape, even to the extent of being held responsible for the crime committed against them.”